Shwetayush/Image-Gallary/README.md

+# image-Gallary
-# image-Gallaryon click image open
+on click image open
 next and prev image we can see on click < > button